United Parcel Service (NYSE:UPS) Issues FY19 Earnings Guidance

 United Parcel Service (NYSE:UPS) updated its FY19 earnings guidance on Wednesday.
 The company provided EPS guidance of $7.45-7.75 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.45.
 United Parcel Service also updated its FY 2019 guidance to $7.45-7.75 EPS.

-Several equities research analysts recently commented on the company.
-Argus reissued a buy rating and issued a $215.00 price target on shares of AvalonBay Communities in a research note on Tuesday, April 30th.
+A number of analysts have recently commented on the company.
+UBS Group reaffirmed a hold rating and issued a $20.50 price target on shares of ABB in a research note on Thursday.
 Zacks Investment Research raised Investors Real Estate Trust Reit from a sell rating to a hold rating in a research note on Thursday, May 23rd.
-Deutsche Bank reissued a hold rating on shares of United Parcel Service in a research note on Tuesday, July 2nd.
-UBS Group reaffirmed a hold rating and set a $20.50 target price on shares of ABB in a research report on Thursday.
-Finally, Berenberg Bank raised easyJet to a hold rating in a research report on Monday, April 1st.
-One investment analyst has rated the stock with a sell rating, ten have assigned a hold rating, seven have issued a buy rating and one has given a strong buy rating to the stock.
-The stock has a consensus rating of Hold and an average price target of $118.87.
+Goldman Sachs Group cut EXPERIAN PLC/ADR from a buy rating to a neutral rating in a research note on Wednesday, July 10th.
+Bank of America cut TAL Education Group from a buy rating to a neutral rating in a research note on Thursday.
+Finally, Deutsche Bank reissued a hold rating on shares of United Parcel Service in a research note on Tuesday, July 2nd.
+One analyst has rated the stock with a sell rating, ten have issued a hold rating, seven have given a buy rating and one has given a strong buy rating to the company.
+The stock currently has a consensus rating of Hold and a consensus target price of $118.87.

-In other news, SVP Norman M. Brothers, Jr. sold 1,500 shares of the business’s stock in a transaction on Wednesday, May 1st.
+In other United Parcel Service news, SVP Norman M. Brothers, Jr. sold 1,500 shares of the company’s stock in a transaction that occurred on Wednesday, May 1st.
 The stock was sold at an average price of $106.03, for a total transaction of $159,045.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-0.17% of the stock is currently owned by insiders.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Corporate insiders own 0.17% of the company’s stock.

 About United Parcel Service